prrao87/prrao87.github.io/content/posts/why-pydantic-v2-matters/index.md

 As stated in their docs[^1], Pydantic is a highly used library and is downloaded >70 million times a month -- it is used by 20 of the 25 largest companies on the NASDAQ, as well as all the biggest tech companies in the world.
 Clearly, ensuring type stability and cleaner data upstream, offers a TON of value and can save a lot of wasted compute time in production!
 When you think of the sheer volume of data being handled at the largest companies on earth (most of them involving Python, due to its heavy use in data science and ML), it makes sense why Pydantic has become so important.

-## The core of Pydantic v2 is written in Rust 🦀, and that matters
+## The core of Pydantic v2 is written in Rust 🦀

 Normally, the release of a new major version of a library is just water under the bridge, and life goes on as normal.
 However, it's because of where exactly Pydantic sits in the value chain -- at the foundation of a host of data wrangling and ETL workflows -- and the fact that its core functionality is now written in a systems language like Rust, that makes v2 so important.
 If you think about it, modern software engineering and machine learning workflows rely on large batches or streams of data coming in, and it's a well-known fact that data quality can impact multiple outcomes of a software product[^2], all the way from customer engagement to insight generation and, ultimately, revenue output.